lydiacodes04/resource_react/README.md

-# React + Vite
+# What To Wear (WTWR) Fullstack App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This app utilizes React for the frontend, working in Vite with HMR and some ESLint rules.
+It utilizes a custom-made backend, https://github.com/lydiacodes04/se_project_express which uses Express.

 Currently, two official plugins are available: